 I was more than happy to do all these things and more because I was playing by the “we” rules.
 As far as I knew, we were a team and he was working hard for the family.
 I was more than willing to pick up the slack at home and document his “fatherhood” when I could.

 There are very few pictures of me with our children.
 I now understand that he viewed parenthood as a competition.
 He had no respect for me or for motherhood.
-Motherhood and household duties were of no value, because he believed they were easy, endless days of leisure and reckless spending.
+Motherhood and household duties were of no value, because he believed they were easy, endless days of leisure and extravagant spending on things like groceries.

 Therein lies the hell of life with a sex addict – you never really know what’s real and what’s an illusion.
 And when you look back on photos, you wonder what else – or who else – he did that day.